The Definitive Guide to Dental Insurance in Germany

 On the other hand, public health insurance would only provide basic care-level (Grundvorsorge) treatments:

-• Fillings: Covers only amalgam fillings (metallic silver color).
+• Dental fillings: Covers only amalgam fillings (metallic silver color).

 • Root canal treatments: Covered only if it can preserve the tooth.